wp-plugins/leaflet-maps-marker/readme.txt

 = 1.2 - 11.01.2012 =

-* NEW: added GeoRSS-Feeds for marker- and layer maps (RSS 2.0 & ATOM 1.0)
+* NEW: added GeoRSS-feeds for marker- and layer maps (RSS 2.0 & ATOM 1.0)
 * NEW: added microformat geo-markup to maps, to make your maps machine-readable
 * CHANGE: Default custom overlay (OGD Vienna Addresses) is not active anymore by default on new markers/layers (but still gets active when an address through search by Google Places is selected)
 * CHANGE: added attribution text for default custom overlay (OGD Vienna Addresses) to see if overlay has accidently been activated
+* CHANGE: added sanitization for wikitude provide name
+* BUGFIX: plugin conflict with Google Analytics for WordPress resulting in maps not showing up
-* BUGFIX: plugin did not work on several hosts as path to wp-config.php for API links could not be constructed
+* BUGFIX: plugin did not work on several hosts as path to wp-load.php for API links could not be constructed
 * BUGFIX: reset settings to default values did only reset values from v1.0
 * BUGFIX: when default custom overlay for new markers/layers got unchecked, the map in backend did not show up anymore
 * BUGFIX: fullscreen standalone maps didnt work in Internet Explorer
+* BUGFIX: maps did not show up in Internet Explorer 7 at all
 * BUGFIX: attribution box on standalone maps did not show up if windows size is too small
 * BUGFIX: slashes were not stripped from marker/layer name on frontend maps
 * BUGFIX: quotes were not shown on marker/layer names (note: double quotes are replaced with single quotes automatically due to compatibility reasons)
-* BUGFIX: maps did not show up in Internet Explorer 7

 = 1.1 - 08.01.2012 =
 * NEW: show standalone maps in fullscreen mode